wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

   Normal  Started    4m7s   kubelet, minikube  Started container web
    </pre>

+Service cluster IPs and prots are found through Docker --link compatible enviornment variables specifying ports opened by the service proxy.

+<a name="Kubelet"></a>

-Each node has a kubelet, container tooling (Docker), kube-proxy, supervisord
+Each node has a kubelet, container tooling (Docker), kube-proxy, supervisord.

+<a name="kube-proxy"></a>

-kube-proxy watches the <a href="#API_Server">API server</a> for addition and removal requests.
+kube-proxy <strong>watches</strong> the <a href="#API_Server">API server</a> for addition and removal requests.
 For each new service, kube-proxy opens a randomly chosen port on the local node.
 It then makes proxied connections to one of the corresponding back-end pods.

-<a name="Kubelet"></a>
+The "proxy" in kube-proxy means that it can do simple network stream or round-robin forwarding across a set of backends.

+Three modes:

+   * User space mode
+   * Iptables mode
+   * Ipvs mode (alpha as of v1.8)

 #### Kubelet

+Kublet communicates with the API server to see if pods have been assigned to nodes.

 Kubelet only manages containers created by the <a href="#API_Server">API server</a> - not any container running on the node.

 Kubelet takes a set of Podspecs provided bythe kube-apiserver to ensure that containers described are running and healthy.

+Kubelet mounts and runs pod volumes and secrets.

+Kubelet executes health checks to identify pod/node status.

 <hr />